openstack/openstack-manuals/doc/admin-guide/source/networking_introduction.rst

    multi-tiered web applications and enabling migration of applications to the cloud without changing IP addresses.

--  Offers flexibility for the cloud administrator to customize network offerings.
+-  Offers flexibility for administrators to customize network offerings.

 -  Enables developers to extend the Networking API.
 Over time, the